Breaking News

 Horse 1:

-Comments: A 4–year–old Quarter Horse mare in Merced County was confirmed positive for Equine Infectious Anemia (EIA).
-One (1) potentially exposed horse on the home premises has been tested for EIA with results pending.
-The one potentially exposed horse will remain under quarantine until pending lab results are received and their sixty (60) day retest sample is completed as per CDFA and USDA program requirements.
+Comments: A 4–year–old Quarter Horse mare in Riverside County was confirmed positive for Equine Infectious Anemia (EIA).
+Thirty-five (35) potentially exposed horse on the home premises has initially tested negative for EIA and will remain under quarantine until their sixty (60) day retest as per CDFA and USDA program requirements.
 CDFA has been on site with continued monitoring of the situation, and epidemiological tracing is ongoing.;